magoo/risk-measurement/content/en/blog/log4j-forecast/index.md

 If other known standards around "worm" language exist that would be useful in forecasting, please reach out.

 Lastly I'll conclude that _even allowing this inclusive definition of a worm_, I imagine most vulnerabilities would not measure as CVE-2021-44228 has, as most vulnerabilities are not wrapped up into active worms.
 So, this measurement would still be informative to me and have me take a second look at the vulnerability, assuming this measurement was all I had.

+***

+This forecast has a couple possible binaries floating around that might trigger a `YES` on some of the technicalities in our language, but they're currently being refuted by active malware researchers.
+I'll be waiting until March to review and score this scenario unless a clear "YES" event happens.

+[Follow me](https://www.twitter.com/magoo) on Twitter for any updates.